kusky3/latrina/README.md

 # latrina
-bypass url encoding with nontrivial commands
+bypass url encoding for nontrivial shell commands

 * click on the "Go to file" button
 * click on the weirdly named file